 "I am committed to furthering the showing of youngstock under the Associations’ rules and look forward to nurturing a greater awareness and participation in that area for our Members" .

-Areas of responsibility: Press Officer, BSHA Northern Spring Show, In-Hand Chairman and the BSHA Trophies
+Areas of responsibility: Press Officer; BSHA Northern Spring Show (Director); In-Hand Chairman; BSHA Trophies

 I have been passionate about showing for nearly twenty years now, oh dear, that’s showing my age a bit!
 Stumbling into my first evening performance at the BSHA National Championships when it was held at Towerlands, watching, who I now know to be Stella Harries on a large black horse, which took my breath away and I was hooked.